-We have been featured in many mainstream press magazines, newspapers and many high-profile websites such as Digg, Gizmodo, Engadget, Slashdot and Fark on a regular basis, and even on television through CNN, The Screen Savers, and TechTV.
+We have been featured in many mainstream press magazines, newspapers and many high-profile websites such as Digg, Gizmodo, Engadget, Slashdot and Fark regularly, and even on television through CNN, The Screen Savers, and TechTV.
 Our content is syndicated to thousands of readers through our RSS feeds, as well as by Google News and others.

 How did it all start?
 I had a pretty good understanding of getting better performance out of 56k dial-up modems.
-So, I decided to publish a modem "tweaking" (fine tuning or optimizing) guide for friends that were crawling along on slow 56k dialup Internet connections.
+So, I decided to publish a modem "tweaking" (fine tuning or optimizing) guide for friends that were crawling along on slow 56k dial-up Internet connections.
 They needed that little extra speed boost in online games to improve their ping.
-In the way the Internet works best, the word quickly got around about how well the famous Modem Tweaking Guide improved performance and Wilmot's Website eventually got bigger, at rapid speed, to the point where it adapted into a fully functional tech website, with talented writers and contributors dotted all over the world.
-Now we post daily high quality news, articles, reviews, and guides from our long list of contributors.
+In the way the Internet works best, the word quickly got around about how well the famous Modem Tweaking Guide improved performance, and Wilmot's Website eventually got bigger, at rapid speed, to the point where it adapted into a fully functional tech website, with talented editors dotted all over the world.

 Wilmot's Website was hosted by my local ISP at the time.
 They eventually kicked me off their server for exceeding bandwidth limits.
 At this stage, I had also released a couple more tweaking guides for my growing audience.
-This is when I thought about starting up an optimization page and getting rid of the personal stuff, which probably wasn't of much interest to the general public.
-On the 15th of September 1999, I suddenly came up with the idea of renaming Wilmot's Website to "TweakTown" - please do not ask why, as to date, I cannot remember how I came up with the name and why.
+This was when I thought about starting up an optimization page and getting rid of the personal stuff, which probably wasn't of much interest to the general public.
+On the 15th of September 1999, I suddenly came up with the idea of renaming Wilmot's Website to "TweakTown."

-Thanks must go out to many people who have helped TweakTown in the beginning stages - there's too many to list, but you know who you are!
-Although, without a doubt, the most important people are you, the loyal readers of TweakTown, who help keep us alive, and keep coming back for more daily tech goodness!
+Thanks must go out to many people who have helped TweakTown in the beginning stages.
+There are too many to list, but you know who you are!
+Although without a doubt, the most important people are you, the loyal readers of TweakTown, who help keep us alive and keep coming back for more daily tech goodness!